Wenzel/web_monitor/README.md

 ## Read a list of web pages and content from a configuration file

-The configuration file `web_monitor.yaml` is parsed at application startup. it contains the following data :
+The configuration file `web_monitor.yaml` is parsed at application startup. it contains the following sample data :

     interval: 10
     sites: